Availity/sdk-js/packages/authorizations-axios/README.md

-# React Authorizations
+# axios-authorizations

 A package providing a base authorizations class to help check which permissions a user has.

 ## Install
-`npm install @availity/authorizations-react`
+`npm install @availity/authorizations-axios`

 ## Configuration